 About Dickson Tang

 Dickson Tang is an author and keynote speaker on creative leadership.
 He helps organizations develop creative human capital through virtual speaking, facilitation, and coaching.
+To learn more about him, visit his website here.

 – uQualio is an award-winning, easy-to-use, all-in-one NextGen LMS software for any types of online video training.